Oregon Trail: Wyoming

 The Lander Road, formally the Fort Kearney, South Pass, and Honey Lake Wagon Road, was established and built by U.S. government contractors in 1858–59.
-It was about 80 mi shorter than the main trail through Fort Bridger with good grass, water, firewood and fishing but it was a much steeper and rougher route, crossing three mountain ranges.
-In 1859, 13,000 of the 19,000 emigrants traveling to California and Oregon used the Lander Road.
+It was about 80 mi shorter than the main trail through Fort Bridger with good grass, water, firewood, and fishing but it was a much steeper and rougher route, crossing three mountain ranges.
+In 1859, 13,000 of the 19,000 Emigrants traveling to California and Oregon used the Lander Road.
 The traffic in later years is undocumented.

-The Lander Road departs the main trail at Burnt Ranch near South Pass, crosses the Continental Divide north of South Pass and reaches the Green River near the present town of Big Piney, Wyoming.
+The Lander Road departs the main trail at Burnt Ranch near South Pass, crosses the Continental Divide north of South Pass, and reaches the Green River near the present town of Big Piney, Wyoming.
 From there the trail followed Big Piney Creek west before passing over the 8800 ft Thompson Pass in the Wyoming Range.
 It then crosses over the Smith Fork of the Bear River before ascending and crossing another 8200 ft pass on the Salt River Range of mountains and then descending into Star Valley.
 It exited the mountains near the present Smith Fork road about 6 mi south of the town of Smoot.
-The road continued almost due north along the present day Wyoming–Idaho western border through Star Valley.
+The road continued almost due north along the present-day Wyoming; Idaho western border through Star Valley.
 To avoid crossing the Salt River (which drains into the Snake River) which runs down Star Valley the Lander Road crossed the river when it was small and stayed west of the Salt River.
 After traveling down the Salt River Valley (Star Valley) about 20 mi north the road turned almost due west near the present town of Auburn, and entered into the present state of Idaho along Stump Creek.
-In Idaho, it followed the Stump Creek valley northwest until it crossed the Caribou Mountains and proceeded past the south end of Grays Lake.
+In Idaho, it followed the Stump Creek valley northwest until it crossed the Caribou Range and proceeded past the south end of Grays Lake.
 The trail then proceeded almost due west to meet the main trail at Fort Hall; alternatively, a branch trail headed almost due south to meet the main trail near the present town of Soda Springs.

-Numerous landmarks are along the trail in Wyoming including Independence Rock, Ayres Natural Bridge and Register Cliff.
+Numerous landmarks are along the trail in Wyoming including Independence Rock, Ayres Natural Bridge, and Register Cliff.